-- Demonstrate knowledge of procedures to service and maintain three-phase motors.
+- Demonstrate knowledge of procedures to maintain three-phase motors.

-24.04 Performs servicing and maintenance of three-phase motors.
+25.04 Maintains three-phase motors.

-1. Identify hazards and describe safe work practices pertaining to the servicing and maintenance of three-phase motors.
+1. Identify hazards and describe safe work practices pertaining to three-phase motors.
 2. Interpret codes, regulations and standards pertaining to three-phase motors.
 3. Interpret information pertaining to three-phase motors found on drawings and specifications.
-4. Identify tools and equipment used to service and maintain three-phase motors and describe their application and procedures for use.
-5. Describe the procedures used to diagnose, test and service three-phase motors and their components.
+4. Identify tools and equipment used to maintain three-phase motors and describe their application and procedures for use.
+5. Describe the procedures used to diagnose and test three-phase motors and their components.
 6. Describe the procedures used to maintain three-phase motors and their components.